 Before Motion Capture can take place, it is critical that the body markers are precisely calibrated in order to produce an exact replica of the movements made by the subject.
 To do this, ART Motion Capture uses a single step calibration process which is fast, accurate and convenient.
 The subject simply makes a series of arbitrary movements which automatically calculates the bone length and the position of the targets.
 The results are transferred automatically to a digital manikin where they can be used directly in real time, without the need for post processing.

 The ART Motion Capture system has been specifically designed for applications such as immersive Virtual Reality and ergonomics.
 It is a result of ARTs research effort in close cooperation with Volkswagen AG as part of the AVILUS research project.
 The system supports collaborative working, allowing the Motion Capture of up to three subjects (only upper body for the third) simultaneously.

-- Full kinematics of human skeleton model
+- Absolute position of the human model

 Head mounted display (HMD)